CVE-Hunters/vulDB/i-educar/BOLA in pessoa API Endpoint Allows Unauthorized Access to Other Users Data.md

-## BOLA in pessoa API Endpoint Allows Unauthorized Access to Other Users Data
+## Broken Object Level Authorization(BOLA) in pessoa API Endpoint Allows Unauthorized Access to Other Users Data

 ### Summary
 An API endpoint in i-Educar 2.9.0 is vulnerable to Broken Function Level Authorization (BFLA).
 An unauthenticated or unauthorized user is able to modify student grades by directly accessing the `/module/Api/Diario `endpoint, bypassing permission controls.
 This leads to severe integrity issues, where anyone with access to the API format can tamper with academic records.